executionByFork/privilegeEscalation/README.md

   - If you used `su` to login as root, you should be able to run `exit` to return to the previous shell
   - Otherwise, `su <user>`

 You're ready to start hacking!
 Good luck on finding the privledge escalation tricks.

-Here is some info on the programs:
+### Program Information
 [`read.c`](read.c) - Easy - Try to find a way to view a file you don't have read permissions for, like `/etc/shadow`
 [`pingSys.c`](pingSys.c) - Not Hard - Try to find a way to run other commands, like spawning a shell
 [`chkmsgs.c`](chkmsgs.c) - Head Scratcher - You're going to want to find a way to spawn a shell again, think outside the box